-Machine learning models were applied to miRNA sets selected by both DEG and AUC approaches, and they showed better performance in classification than single miRNAs.
-To avoid unwanted complexity, which may lead to poor predictive values, a two layer architecture was designed.
-The first layer was for separating healthy from not-healthy, and the second layer was for separating CAD from MI samples.
-As expected in both approaches, a hyper-tuned SVM model could flawlessly separates healthy from not-healthy samples using miRNAs sets.
-The machine learning models were also capable of effectively separating CAD from MI patients.
-Although both miRNA sets had nearly the same AUC-ROC with their best model, their accuracy, sensitivity, and specificity were different.
+ML models in isolated miRNA sets by DEG and AUC approaches showed better performance in the classification of each miRNA.
+To avoid unwanted complexity and poor predictive values, a two-layer architecture was also designed.
+The first layer was for the discrimination of healthy from non-healthy samples, and the second layer separated the CAD from MI candidates.
+As expected in both approaches, a hyper-tuned SVM model could flawlessly separate healthy from non-healthy samples using distinct miRNA sets.
+The ML models were also capable of effectively separating CAD from MI patients.
+Although both miRNA sets had nearly the same AUC-ROC with their best model, the accuracy, sensitivity, and specificity were different.
 The model trained with DEGs had better specificity, but the one trained with AUC-selected miRNAs had slightly better accuracy and higher sensitivity.
-This difference comes from the different logics we used for selecting the set of biomarkers.
+This difference comes from the different strategies used for the selection of biomarker sets.

-Numerous studies reported different biological processes in PBMCs that these miRNAs are involved in, but there are still controversies regarding their exact role in immune system cells.
-Moreover, the activation of these miRNAs in PBMCs is also observed in cardiovascular events (S. Li et al. 2015; Yao et al. 2016; Liu et al. 2017; Horita, Farquharson, and Stephen 2021; Cai et al. 2020; Zhao et al. 2018; Bhansali et al. 2022).
-There is evidence that miR-186 suppresses the expression of Cystathionine-γ-lyase, leading to subsequent promotion of secretion of pro-inflammatory cytokines and cellular lipid accumulation.
-This process suggest that macrophage-derived miR-186 may promote atherosclerosis (Yao et al. 2016).
-In complete accordance with this report, we found that miR-186 is up-regulated in both CAD and MI in comparison to healthy samples.
-Surprisingly, the expression of miR-186 is higher in CAD patients in comparison to MI (Fig3.5), and it is the only differentially expressed miRNA between these two groups, indicating its main role in atherosclerosis.
+Numerous studies have reported different biological processes can affect the expression of miRNAs in PBMCs.
+However, there are still controversies regarding the exact role of miRNAs in the function of immune cells and the correlation of specific pathological conditions with miRNA profiles.
+Several studies have proved the activation of specific miRNA types in PBMCs under cardiovascular events (S. Li et al. 2015; Yao et al. 2016; Liu et al. 2017; Horita, Farquharson, and Stephen 2021; Cai et al. 2020; Zhao et al. 2018; Bhansali et al. 2022).
+For instance, there is evidence that the elevation of miR-186 suppresses the expression of Cystathionine-γ-lyase, leading to the subsequent secretion of pro-inflammatory cytokines and cellular lipid accumulation.
+Besides, macrophage-derived miR-186 may promote atherosclerotic plaques (Yao et al. 2016).
+In line with this claim, we found that miR-186 is up-regulated in both CAD and MI candidates related to control counterparts.
+Surprisingly, the obtained data indicated that the expression of miR-186 is higher in CAD patients in comparison to MI (Figure 3.5).
+To be specific, miR-186 is the only differentially expressed miRNA between CAD and MI, indicating its main role in the promotion of atherosclerosis.

-As mentioned before miR-21 was up-regulated in both MI and CAD in comparison to healthy samples.
-Moreover, the expression value of miR-21 was significantly higher in MI than CAD group according to Table 3.2.
-One of the main mechanisms that were reported for miR-21 in PBMCs is contribution to a diminished Treg cell population and following decrease in TGFβ1 secretion into the plasma through a TGFβ1/smad-independent pathway.
-Therefore, our result is in complete agreement with previous findings about mir-21 role in PBMCs after cardiovascular events (S. Li et al. 2015).
+As mentioned before, miRNA-21 was also up-regulated in both MI and CAD patients in comparison to healthy controls.
+Moreover, the expression value of miR-21 was significantly higher in MI than that of the CAD group (Table 3.2).
+It is thought that the up-regulation of miRNA-21 in PBMCs is a compensatory reaction to reduce Treg lymphocyte number in response to the reduction of TGFβ1 secretion into the plasma through a TGFβ1/SMAD-independent pathway.
+In line with previous and present data, miR-21 can modulate the activity of PBMCs following the occurrence of cardiovascular diseases (S. Li et al. 2015).

-Recently, it has been shown that miR-32 is up-regulated in CAD patients with coronary artery calcification.
-MiR-32 could be involved in calcification of vascular smooth muscle through bone morphogenetic protein-1, runt related transcription factor-2 (RUNX2), osteopontin, and bone-specific phosphoprotein matrix GLA protein, in mice vascular smooth muscle cells (Liu et al. 2017).
-Although, there are reports of mir-32 activation in PBMCs in different diseases (Zeng et al. 2021; Wang et al. 2020), its role in PBMCs after cardiovascular events was not studied extensively.
+Recent data have supported the elevation of miR-32 in CAD patients with the calcification of coronary artery.
+Of note, miRNA-32 stimulates the calcification of mouse vascular smooth muscle through the regulation of bone morphogenetic protein-1, runt-related transcription factor-2 (RUNX2), osteopontin, and bone-specific phosphoprotein matrix GLA protein (Liu et al. 2017).
+Likewise, there are some reports associated with the activity of PBMC miRNA-32 under several pathologies (Zeng et al. 2021; Wang et al. 2020).
+The exact role of PBMC miRNA-32 after cardiovascular events remained to be elucidated.